2 Edmonton police officers killed during domestic call; suspect dead and 1 hospitalized

 'PRETTY WORRYING'

-As McFee and other police and government officials spoke, the bodies of the slain officers were being transferred to the medical examiner's office, escorted by emergency vehicles.
+As McFee and other police and government officials spoke, the bodies of the slain officers were taken in a procession to the medical examiner's office.
+EPS members helped to load the vehicles while others lined the streets.
+First responders escorted the convoy.

 And, dozens of police officers remained in Inglewood at an apartment building – Baywood Apartments – which had been taped off since the early morning.